 Profile: Silvio Berlusconi, Italian ex-prime minister

-After years of successfully brushing off sex scandals, allegations of corruption and political setbacks, Silvio Berlusconi's luck seems finally to have run out.
+After years of successfully brushing off sex scandals, allegations of corruption and political setbacks, Silvio Berlusconi's luck finally ran out when he was convicted of tax fraud in 2013.

-And he has been nsentenced separately to seven years for having sex with an under-age prostitute and abuse of power.
+And he has been sentenced separately to seven years for having sex with an under-age prostitute and abuse of power.
 This is currently being appealed.

-Before the Senate vote, Berlusconi's political career took a hard knock when his centre-right People of Freedom (PDL) party split over support for the coalition government led by centre-left Prime Minister Enrico Letta, and he opted to go moved into opposition.
+Before the Senate vote, Berlusconi's political career took a hard knock when his centre-right People of Freedom (PDL) party split over support for the coalition government led by centre-left Prime Minister Enrico Letta, and he opted to move into opposition.

 It is a rum predicament for a man who, many Italians had come to think, was untouchable.Entrepreneur